Mongol Conquest 1200-1300

 The descendents of Jochi were to rule Russia for 100 years as the Golden Horde.
-In Persia (Iran) Hulegu (Tolui’s son) was first of seven Il-khans to rule for nearly as long.
-In the south Babur ➚, a Mongol, founded the Mughal Indian dynasty in 1526 which lasted 330 years.
+In Persia (Iran) Hulegu (one of Tolui’s sons) was first of seven Il-khans to rule for nearly as long.
+In the south Babur ➚, a Mongol, founded the Mughal Indian dynasty in 1526 which lasted for 330 years.

 Many Mongols later aspired to recreate the ‘glories’ of Genghis’s conquests of Asia.
 Timur or Tamerlane ➚ (1336-1405) came closest to achieving this.
 Although not a direct descendent of Genghis he adopted many of his tactics.
-He succeeded in building an Empire in Central Asia (roughly the area of the Ilkhanate) he had plans to conquer China and Europe but died before they came to fruition.
+He succeeded in building an Empire in Central Asia - roughly the area of the Ilkhanate.
+He planned to conquer China and Europe but died before the conquest began.

-One of the lasting impacts of the Mongol conquest was on Central Asia.
-With millions dead vast tracts of farmland reverted to wild steppe.
+One of the lasting impacts of the Mongol conquest was in central Asia; with millions dead vast tracts of farmland reverted to wild steppe.
 Many cities were destroyed and never rebuilt.
-The turmoil moved the center of civilization away from Central Asia to the south and west.
+The turmoil moved the center of civilization away from central Asia towards the south and west.
 It is strange how such a brutal episode holds more interest than many other great achievements.
 Statues and memorials of Genghis litter Mongolia, he is a figure still proudly acclaimed despite all the brutal slaughter.
 For the millions who died it was an unmitigated disaster.
-If the Mongols had succeeding in conquering Europe it may well have caused a new Dark Age setting back the progress of civilization.
+If the Mongols had succeeding in conquering Europe it may well have instigated a new Dark Age ➚ setting back the progress of civilization.

 In China the history of the Yuan or Mongol dynasty is described in a separate section on this web site.
 As far as ordinary Chinese were concerned the Mongol rulers brought about remarkably little change and were soon gone.